The Variational Method of Moments: Kernel VMM

 \subsection{Implementing Kernel VMM Estimators}

 Finally, we address some implementation considerations for kernel VMM estimators.

 Firstly, we note that the above theory does not provide any guidance on how to actually construct a prior estimate $\tilde\theta_n$ that has the required properties described in \cref{asm:tilde-theta}.
 In order to address this issue, we now present a concrete method for constructing such a $\tilde\theta_n$, which allows us to avoid explicitly assuming \cref{asm:tilde-theta}.
 Let us use the terminology that $\hat\theta_n$ is a $0$-step kernel VMM estimate if $\hat\theta_n$ is chosen as some arbitrary fixed value, which doesn't depend on the observed data.
 Then, for any integer $k > 0$, we say that $\hat\theta_n$ is a $k$-step kernel VMM estimate if $\hat\theta_n$ is computed by approximately solving \cref{eq:kernel-vmm} according to $J_n(\hat\theta_n) = \inf_{\theta \in \Theta} J_n(\theta) + o_p(1/n)$, with $\tilde\theta_n$ chosen as a $(k-1)$-step kernel VMM estimate.
-In other words, $\hat\theta_n$ is a $k$-step kernel VMM estimate if it is computed by iteratively approximately solving \cref{eq:kernel-vmm}, with $\tilde\theta_n$ chosen as the previous iterate solution, starting from some arbitrary constant value.
-Then we have the following lemma. \begin{lemma} Suppose that $\tilde\theta_n$ is a $k$-step kernel VMM estimate for some $k>0$.
-Then, given all assumptions of \cref{thm:asym-norm} except for \cref{asm:tilde-theta}, it follows that $\tilde\theta_n$ satisfies the conditions of \cref{asm:tilde-theta} with $p=1/2$, and $\tilde\theta = \theta_0$. \end{lemma}
+In other words, $\hat\theta_n$ is a $k$-step kernel VMM estimate if it is computed by iteratively approximately solving \cref{eq:kernel-vmm} $k$ times, with $\tilde\theta_n$ chosen as the previous iterate solution, starting from some arbitrary constant value.
+This scheme is analogous to that of the $k$-step GMM estimator \citep{hansen1996finite}.
+Given this definition, we have the following lemma: